Xxzer042xX/Xxzer042xX/README.md

 <br><br><br>

 <p align="center">
   <b>👋 Hi there!
 I'm Xx_Zer0_xX, passionate about video games, hardware, and software.
 At 37, after working as an automotive mechanic for over 15 years, I've decided to pivot into the field of IT.
-Currently, I'm gearing up to join school 42 in Lausanne, Switzerland.</b><br><br><br>
+Currently, I'm gearing up to join School 42 in Lausanne, Switzerland.</b><br><br><br>
   <b>🌟 My interest in IT sparked from my love for video games.
 I'm fascinated by how hardware and software interact to create interactive and immersive experiences.</b><br><br><br>
   <b>🔧 Alongside preparing for Ecole 42, I'm actively exploring opportunities in game development and diving deep into hardware and software exploration.
 I'm always on the lookout for new technologies and methods to enhance my skills.</b><br><br><br>
   <b>🚀 I'm excited to immerse myself in the world of IT, expand my knowledge and skills, and contribute to innovative projects.
 I aspire to play an active role in developing advanced software solutions and engaging in stimulating collaborations.</b><br><br><br>